-There is also strong alignment between the priorities and outcomes of the Tāmaki regeneration programme and the Government's policy agenda to improve living standards and wellbeing for New Zealanders.
+There is strong alignment between the priorities and outcomes of the Tāmaki regeneration programme and the Government's policy agenda to improve living standards and wellbeing for New Zealanders.
 The Government is committed to major investments in housing, health, education, and infrastructure, all of which are critical to, and supported by, the regeneration programme in Tāmaki.
+To this end, we are continuing to work closely with our partners across the public sector and in the community to deliver transformational programmes for Tāmaki whānau.
+Our work is also helping to reshape the social service system, regionally and nationally, based on a deep understanding of the barriers, enablers, and drivers of change for whānau.